g00glen00b/dimitri.codes/src/content/posts/2024/2024-03-14-email-confirmation-spring/index.md

     private final SpringTemplateEngine templateEngine;
 }
 ```

+The `JavaMailSender` is automatically created as soon as we provide the right properties, and is a wrapper around the [Jakarta Mail](https://jakarta.ee/specifications/mail/) specification.
+`SpringTemplateEngine` on the other hand is Thymeleaf's templating engine with certain Spring features enabled.

 Within this class, we first need to write a method to render the HTML with Thymeleaf: